 Humble On Duke

 Colourful, creative, authentic and just the kind of delightful new dining spot we need in our lives right now.
-Meet Humble on Duke, the intimate—and yes, humble—14-seater restaurant that has already set tongues wagging in the Sunny Coast hospitality scene with its delicious cuisine, creative twists and genuine passion for dishing up good, honest food.
+Meet Humble on Duke, the intimate—and yes, humble—14-seater restaurant that has already set tongues wagging in the Sunny Coast hospitality scene with its delicious cuisine, creative twists (blue cheese ice cream, anyone?) and genuine passion for dishing up good, honest food.
 Humble on Duke mixes it up with their ever-changing weekly menu, but you can rest easy knowing it’s always going to be top-notch.
 Modern Australian flavours take centre stage and are boldly accentuated with Middle Eastern and Mediterranean spices.
 Continents and flavours combining on a plate make for a truly delectable experience.

 If you’re after an effortlessly cool and relaxed dining setting, some truly delicious Asian-inspired eats and delicious cocktails, then Light Years should be your next stop.
 Their menu is designed to be shared, so you can sample a lot of the goods in one sitting.
 And when it comes to the goods, well, you’ll be spoiled for choice.
 Think bao buns and dumplings, crispy pork belly, twice-cooked crispy skin chicken, and kaffir lime and coconut panna cotta.

 If pizza is your thing, then look no further than El Capitano, Noosa’s coolest pizza joint.
 Mosey on in with your mates after a day at the beach and prepare yourself for mouthwatering plates of handcrafted meats and mozzarella, 72-hour fermented sourdough pizzas and all the Aperol spritz your heart desires.
-Top it all off with a spiced mango daquiri and some blood orange gelato for the ultimate treat.
+Top it all off with a spiced mango daiquiri and some blood orange gelato for the ultimate treat.

 Relaxed beachside dining at its best, Bistro C is all about good food, good drinks and good times.
 Open for breakfast, lunch and dinner, the folks at Bistro C are serving up culinary delights at all hours of the day.
 From cauliflower, pea and ricotta cake, to caramelised pork belly with coconut and lychee salad, Bistro C’s menu is as versatile as it is delicious.
 Oh, and their cocktails are nothing short of incredible.